meerk40t/meerk40t/meerk40t/core/elements/README.md

 Notes are stored information about a project.
 These are usually viewed on loading of a file and can contain whatever relevant data is required.

+### Offset

+The offset logic deals with the shape offset implementation for how particular elements make an offset path.

 ### Penbox

 Penboxes are special operations in a list.
 These are expected to be useful for per-loop command changes.

+### Placements

+Placements deals with command logic for adding placements to a scene.

 ### Render